Jaydeep9979/Jaydeep9979/README.md

 <br />
 <br />

 Hi, I'm Jaydeep 😉, Avid Coder 👨🏻‍💻 from India.
 Currently, I'm working on Data Structure and Algorithms With Python.
-Beside's programming, I like Calisthenics and doing Sports like Carrom 🏃⛹️‍♂️🏋🏼‍♂️.
+Beside's programming, I like Calisthenics and doing Sports like Carrom 🏃⛹️‍♂️🏋🏼‍♂️ Apart from Tech, I highly believe on Spirituality, Ethics, Building Happy Relationships, Fitness. and the most important The Peace and Smile I want to create on this planet before i die :)

 <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />